 After the Eagle folded in 1955, Niss worked as a publicist at Yonkers Raceway.
 In 1959, Rickey hired Niss to handle public relations for the would-be third major league, the Continental League.
 When that circuit failed to get off the ground, Niss joined the Mets.
 He witnessed their rise from comically awful expansion team to World Series champion in 1969, followed by a descent into misery in the late ’70s.
 Niss died in 1987 – but lived long enough to see the Mets become champs again in 1986.

 Lou Niss was born Louis Nisonoff (he had no middle name) on October 5, 1903.
-His birthplace was a town near Minsk, the capital city of what is today the republic of Belarus.
+His birthplace was Slatvyan, a town near Minsk, the capital city of what is today the republic of Belarus.
 It was then part of the Russian Empire, and Tsar Nicholas II was the ruler.
+Slatvyan is no longer visible on today's maps.
+Niss's great-nephew Robert Nisonoff conjectures that it was a shtetl, or small Jewish village, and that it may have been destroyed either by the Nazis or during Stalin's purges.

 Lou’s father, Meyer Nisonoff, had served in the Russian Army as a writer or scribe.
 He had also been a cantor.
 Meyer’s wife, Basha, was a homemaker.
 They had five children, two of whom (both brothers) preceded Lou.
 Around 1904 or so, Meyer and one brother emigrated to the United States; the wives and children later followed.
 Lou was very small when he arrived in the U.S., and his two younger sisters were born there.
 The Nisonoffs first settled in Spotswood, New Jersey but later moved to New York City.2